naurchmn/Tugas-Besar_IF2010-OOP/README.md

 ### Features
 Technical Features:
-- GUI
+- GUI & CLI Hybrid
-- Mouse and Keyboard Utilization
+- Mouse and Keyboard input
-Game Features:
-- Minecraft Mechanics
-- Free Market
-- Lets Go Gambling!
-- Save dan Load
-- NPC Easter Egg

-### Screenshots
-Main menu

-Preparation

-Player

-Farm

-House

-NPC

-Items

-Gameplay

-Maps
--Farm Map

-- World Map

 ### Tech Needs
-IDE: IntelliJ IDEA
 Modules: Java

  ### How to Run
-Clone the Project
+1. Clone the repository

-Go to the Project Directory

-Open the Project Folder
+2. Open the Project Folder in your IDE

-Run the Program
+3. Open terminal

+4. run "./gradlew run"

+OR

+3. Open Main.java

+4. run the file